hoto/fuzzy-repo-finder/README.md

     make install

 ### TODO:
-* Publish releases on github on every git tag
-* Add installation instructions using github releases
+* Stop walking directories tree when a match is find (optimization)
 * Setup brew,fedora,debian,ubuntu,arch,packman repo
-* Stop walking directories tree when a match is find (optimization)
 * Make $HOME a default project root if not provided
-* Query by group
+* Query projects by group
-* Add a gif as a demo instead of screenshot
+* Add a gif as a demo on top of screenshots
 * Read config file from `~/.fuzzy-repo-finder/config.yml`
 * Pass flags which can override `config.yml`
 * Save found repositories in `~/.fuzzy-repo-finder/repositories_statistics.yml`
-* Display cached repos from `repos.yml` before updating with real data
-* Sort repos by usage or alphabetically
+* Sort repos by usage on/off switch
-* Show dirty status of a repository using `*`
+* Show dirty status of a repositories using `*`
 * How I want the presentation to look like:

 ```